-Some behaviors, such as regular moderate exercise, combined with disease-modifying therapies (DMTs) may help reduce symptoms and slow disease progression for some people with MS.
+Some lifestyle changes combined with disease-modifying therapies (DMTs) may help reduce MS symptoms and slow disease progression.
+These include exercising and ceasing smoking, among others.

-Many people don’t associate smoking with an increase in disability and the development of disease progression.
-A 2020 study involving 29 active smokers with MS found that
+However, people don’t often see smoking as a risk factor in MS. A 2020 study involving 29 active smokers with MS found that

 If you’re interested in smoking cessation programs, talk with a doctor or check out the resources at Smokefree.gov.

-Alcohol can also interfere with certain medications due to the effect it has on the central nervous system.
+Alcohol may also interfere with certain medications due to the effect it has on the CNS.
 Because of this, a doctor may recommend lowering your alcohol intake.

 - balance